 Two Camps have been reinstated during the year.
-Congratulations to the Department of Iowa for reinstating the Camp at Clinton, and to the Department of Bhada for reinstating the Camp at Clinton, westerly. the Department of Rhode Island for reinstating the Camp at Westerly.
+Congratulations the Department of Francisco to the Department of Iowa for reinstating the Camp at Clinton, and to the Department of Bhada for reinstating the Camp at Clinton, westerly. the Department of Rhode Island for reinstating the Camp at Westerly.